Sed quis custodiet ipso custodes? (Who will guard the guards?) – Juvenal (Satire VI, lines 347–348)

 There are several types of filters required for oversight purposes: Internal and External Oversight Filters.

 Internal oversight entities verify the data minimization effect of the filters implemented by their agency at the collection level, following pertinent compliance rules.
 To ensure ad-hoc and random control audits and compliance checks to verify the efficiency of the filters implemented, direct and unhampered electronic access to all stored and disseminated pre- and post-collection data must be possible.
 Since the internal oversight bodies are an integral part of, and working inside, the organization, security aspects shouldn’t be an obstacle.
-Subject to verification are e.g. privacy data of persons or groups especially protected by law, such as lawyers, clerics, doctors, etc. Internal oversight entities should report directly to the agency director and coordinate with external oversight bodies.
+Subject to verification are e.g. privacy data of persons or groups specially protected by law, such as lawyers, clerics, doctors, etc. Internal oversight entities should report directly to the agency director and coordinate with external oversight bodies.

 The identification of personal data within collected metadata and the content plays also an essential role in the context of GDPR compliance.
 Especially in this area, we have been able to gain a lot of experience with our OSINT Intelligence Platform.
 These insights can be applied to the Oversight Tool Kit as well.
 The identification and GDPR-compliant handling of personal data is a key element of the Federated Search and can be used to estimate a compliance score relevant for the oversight agents.